rettinghaus/musescore-doc/index.md

 ## About this documentation

 This documentation provides some information about the current status of the MEI support in MuseScore referencing the test units integrated in the MuseScore repository.
-In order to offer a direct visual impression of what each test unit is about, a rendering of them as obtained with the [Verovio](https://verovio.org) is included in the documentation.
+In order to offer a direct visual impression of what each test unit is about, a rendering of them as obtained with [Verovio](https://verovio.org) is included in the documentation.

 {: .warning }
 Readers should keep in mind that the Verovio rendering is only to give an idea of the content of the test unit and that the rendering in MuseScore will never be exactly the same.